Login

 3. Set # Periods to 1.

-• Note: Since the number of periods is 1, you will not be able to set a frequency.
-If a frequency is set, it will be cleared when you leave the row.
+• Note: Since the number of periods is 1, you cannot set a frequency.
+If a frequency is selected, it will be cleared when you leave the row.

 2. In row two, create a “Payment” series: